cavo789/marknotes/readme.md

 ## Settings.json

 You'll find a `settings.json.dist` file in the application rootfolder.
-To use that file, rename the file to `settings.json`.
-Changes you'll made to the .json file won't be overwritte by getting a newer version of this script.
+To be able to use your own settings, just rename the file to `settings.json`.

+Changes you'll made to the .json file won't be overwritten by getting a newer version of this script.

+Note : except if you're using your own translations, don't keep the languages node in your settings.json file.
+The program will then use string from settings.json.dist if the localized string are already there.

 The `settings.json` allows you to define your own settings.